 We will continue to focus on digitalisation to reduce our paper consumption and encourage customers to move to e-banking and e-statements.
 Our e-statement penetration increased from 7.3 million to 11.8 million in 2019, an increase of almost 62%.
 This was due to our enhanced online banking system where RHB online banking customers are automatically enrolled for e-statements.

-RHR Group's Paper Consumption (Based on Actual Durchase of Paper)
+RHB Group's Paper Consumption (Based on Actual Purchase of Paper)

-Year 2017 2018 2019

-Paper Consumption (reams) 188,871 171,373 170,292
+Year 2017 2018 2019 Paper Consumption (reams) 188,871 171,373 170,292 e-Statements Delivered (Malaysia Only)

-One ream has 500 sheets of paper

-e-Statements Delivered (Malaysia Only)